Is this a Prime Time To acquire Tupperware Brands Corporation (TUP) stock - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of TUP by taking a closer look at its different ratios.
+We take a closer look at TUP’s different ratios to gain a better understanding of the stock.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.70 and its Current Ratio is at 1.30.

 Upgrades & Downgrades